shima3/hat/README.md

 - [A Hat Interpreter in JavaScript](https://shima3.github.io/hat/js/)
 - [Tutorial](https://shima3.github.io/hat/tutorial/)

-## Definitions
+## Hat terms

-Variable names, function applications, continuation applications, function abstraction, and continuation abstractions are hat terms.
+Hat terms are variable names, function applications, continuation applications, function abstraction, or continuation abstractions defined as follows.
-A variable name is a string which must starts with a letter or the dollar sign ($), and can contain letters and digits.
+- A variable name is a string which must starts with a letter or the dollar sign ($), and can contain letters and digits.
+- (M N) is a function application if M and N are hat terms.
+- (M .
+N) is a continuation application if M and N are hat terms.